Argentina

 The building of Rosario Lithuanian club has been built around the era of First World War.
 It was acquired by Lithuanians in 1947.
 Most Lithuanians immigrated to Rosario (just like to other cities of South America) around the years 1925-1930, therefore, by 1947 the community was already established enough to have its own premises.

-~1970 the club was expanded with an annex that includes a large event hall with Lithuanian-flag-colored windows.
+In 1972 the club was expanded with an annex that includes a large event hall.

 In 2009, to commemorate the 1000 year anniversary of the first mention of name “Lithuania” in written text, the Lithuanian government funded a restoration of the club building, where a new smaller hall dedicated to the millennium of Lithuania was opened.
 However, after the money was exchanged into Argentine peso, the peso deprecated and therefore inflation precluded from completing the project.
 Thus the second floor of the club, originally intended to be a small guest house for visiting Lithuanian bands and artists, was not completed.